1959 Washington Boeing 707 crash: Flight

 The aircraft took off from Boeing Field at around 13:30 local time for a flight expected to last 4 hours and 15 minutes.
-Captain Berke was in the left seat, with Captain Baum occupying the right seat.
-After the takeoff a series of maneuvers were demonstrated by Captain Baum after which Captain Berke executed them himself.
-One of these maneuvers was the Dutch roll which Captain Baum initiated and which Captain Berke then was assigned to recover from.
-After making the recoveries in a clean configuration (=no flaps or landing gear extended), the aircraft was slowed down to 155 knots and the flaps were extended to 40 degrees.
+Pilot-trainee Berke was in the left seat (conventionally occupied by the pilot in command), with instructor-pilot Baum occupying the right seat.
+After the takeoff, a series of maneuvers were demonstrated by Baum, after which Berke executed them himself.
+One of these maneuvers was the Dutch roll, which Baum initiated and which Berke then was assigned to recover from.
+After making the recoveries in a clean configuration (no flaps or landing gear extended), the aircraft was slowed down to 155 kn and the flaps were extended to 40 degrees.
 Even though the absolute maximum bank angle permitted during the Dutch roll was 25 degrees, the bank exceeded this limitation.
-An engineer riding as a passenger reminded Captain Baum of these restrictions, which he acknowledged.
+The pilot riding as a passenger reminded Baum of these restrictions, which he acknowledged.

-Baum suggested that he and Captain Berke switch seats.
-He then initiated a Dutch roll with a bank angle of 40 to 60 degrees.
-The aircraft completed several of these rolls before a recovery was attempted.
-Captain Berke banked to the right just as the aircraft was already banking to the right.
+Baum then suggested attempting a recovery from a nose-right position, and initiated a Dutch roll with a bank angle of 40 to 60 degrees.
+The aircraft completed several of these rolls before a recovery was attempted, and Berke banked to the right while the aircraft was already banking to the right.
 The aircraft yawed to the right and the bank angle increased past 90 degrees.
 Baum used left aileron to induce a violent left roll.
-The aircraft spun around several times to the left, before the spinning settled as the plane was in an inverted position.
-The crew managed to recover from the dive; however, engines Nos.
-1 and 4 had detached completely with small fires burning where the engines had been.
-Engine No. 2 was on fire and hanging downwards due to its forward mount failing.
-Shortly the engine detached completely; however, the intense fire remained on the wing.
+The aircraft rotated around several times to the left, before the plane settled in an inverted nose-down position.
+The crew managed to recover from the dive; however, engine number 1 and engine number 4 had detached completely, with small fires burning where the engines had been.
+Engine number 2 was on fire and hanging downwards due to its forward mount failing.
+It soon detached completely; however, an intense fire remained on the wing.